 – Save a side point for another post (I keep saying that: one topic = one article.
 More Topics = More Articles)

-– Having one point per blog post will cut through the attention fog better than a multi-faceted rambling.
+– Having one point per blog post will cut through the reader’s attention fog better than a multi-faceted rambling.

 3) Ask “How will this help them?”

-If you manage to answer this and generate content ideas that are helpful for your audience, make sure that in each piece of content you also mention to your readers why this will help them.
+If you manage to answer this and generate content ideas that are helpful for your audience, make sure that in each piece of content you also mention it to your readers why this will help them.
 They might figure it out on their own, but seeing it stated will give them more confidence that they’re engaging with useful content.

 4) Teach the Reader

 Personally, I think that the main feature of good content is that it teaches the reader something new.

 One of the reasons some people are against content marketing is that people usually just reformulate ideas over and over again, without really teaching anybody anything new.

 For every idea that you can find in most articles, there are about nine similar articles who tend to say the same thing.